dojo/framework/docs/en/building/supplemental.md

 }
 ```

-## Blocks meta
+## Dojo Blocks

-Dojo Blocks allow executing code in Node.js as part of the build time rendering process.
+Dojo provides a blocks system which can execute code in Node.js as part of the build time rendering process.
 The results from the execution are written to a cache that can then be transparently used in the same way at runtime in the browser.
-This opens up new opportunities for performing operations that might be not possible or unperformant in a browser.
+This opens up new opportunities to use operations that might be not possible or perform poorly in a browser.

 For example, a Dojo Block module could read a group of markdown files, transform them into VNodes, and make them available to render in the application, all at build time.
 The result of this Dojo Block module is then cached into the application bundle for use at runtime in the browser.